How Student Loans Work in Australia

 How Student Loans Work in Australia (2026 Guide)

-In this guide, we explain how student loans work in Australia, who’s eligible, how repayments work in 2026, and what alternatives may exist if government support doesn’t cover all education costs.
+In this guide, we explain how student loans work in Australia, who may be eligible, how repayments operate, and what funding options may be considered if government support does not cover all education costs.

 What Are Student Loans in Australia?